What are the prerequisites for the AB concentrators?

 Step 4.
 Fall Course Selection

-After declaring COS and have met with Prof. Dvir or Prof. Tarjan to have your DAPF approved, you are ready to select courses for the fall semester.
-Sophomores will be able to enroll in courses in Tigerhub beginning April 24 – 26, 2019.
+After declaring COS and you have entered your fall courses into the DAPF, you are ready to select courses for the fall semester.
+Sophomores will be able to enroll in courses in Tigerhub